pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2.md

 ```

 Note, this isn't a complete schema.
-Here, we need to show one example of a 1xN and an NxM data relation involving the Car table.

 ### Backend